AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-inner.md

 - Contract address.
 - Function data.
-- App circuit's public inputs.
+- Private function circuit's public inputs.

 #### Ensuring this function is called with the correct context.